krishna1m/krishna1m/README.md

 I like exploring code architecture and programming paradigms.
 That is what got me hooked to functional programming and Rust.

-💬 Talk to me about **functional programming with Scala and Elixir, Rust, dev workflow**
+💬 Talk to me about **functional programming and dev workflow**

-❤️ Functional Programming and playing with the terminal
+❤️ Playing with the terminal

-⚡ **Fun fact** A monad is a monoid in the category of endofunctors
+⚡ **Fun fact** A monad is a monoid in the category of endofunctors 🙃

 <h3 align="left">Socials</h3>